NCDPS - Columbus Correctional Institution

 Satellite View of NCDPS - Columbus Correctional Institution

-Southeastern Community College works with the prison to provide vocational classes in computer repair, human resources/development, brick masonry, heating/air conditioning, and plumbing.
-Inmates can receive vocational training in HVAC, plumbing, masonry, computer repair, and human resources.
-Additional education courses allow inmates to earn a GED while incarcerated.
-Substance abuse counseling and treatment is offered through various programs for inmates.
-Classes for adult education and preparation for the GED are available.
-Inmates may take a course on substance abuse.
+The prison offers a range of vocational classes in partnership with Southeastern Community College, covering areas such as computer repair, human resources/development, brick masonry, heating/air conditioning, and plumbing.
+Inmates have the opportunity to receive vocational training in various fields, including HVAC, plumbing, masonry, computer repair, and human resources.
+Additionally, educational courses are available to help inmates earn their GED while incarcerated.
+Substance abuse counseling and treatment programs are also offered to address the complex needs of the inmate population.

-The General Assembly provided dormitories with 312 beds as part of a $75 million prison construction program in 1990.
-Another 208-bed dormitory was provided as part of a $62.1 million prison construction program in April 1994.
+Significant investments have been made in the expansion and improvement of Columbus Correctional Institution.
+The General Assembly allocated funding for the construction of dormitories with 312 beds as part of a $75 million prison construction program in 1990.
+Subsequently, another 208-bed dormitory was added in April 1994 as part of a $62.1 million prison construction program.
+These expansions reflect the ongoing commitment to meet the evolving needs of the inmate population and provide adequate housing and facilities for rehabilitation programs.

 Inmate Locator